|Academic Profile |

 Prof Lou Xiong Wen

 Professor, School of Chemical and Biomedical Engineering

 |Xiong Wen (David) Lou was born in Zhejiang, China, in 1978.
 He received his B.Eng.
 (2002) and M.Eng.
-(2004) in chemical engineering from the National University of Singapore.
+(2006) in chemical engineering from the National University of Singapore.
 He received his Ph.D. in chemical engineering from Cornell University (with Professor Lynden A. Archer) in May 2008.
-He is currently an Assistant Professor in School of Chemical and Biomedical Engineering at Nanyang Technological University (Singapore).
-As a leading author, he has published over 100 journal papers in good journals, such as JACS, Angew.Chem.
-Int.Ed., Advanced Materials.
-His papers are highly cited by others with a total ISI citation of over 3400 by July 2012.
+He is currently a Full Professor in School of Chemical and Biomedical Engineering at Nanyang Technological University (Singapore).
+As a leading author, he has published over 280 journal papers in peer-reviewed good journals, such as Science Advances, Journal of the American Chemical Society, Angewandte Chemie International Edition, Nature Energy, Nature Communications, Advanced Materials, Energy & Environmental Science, and so on.
+His papers are highly cited with a total ISI citation of over 47,500 by May 2018 and an H-index of 129.
 He received several awards, including the Esso Gold Medal, the Austin Hooey Prize, and the Liu Memorial Awards.
 He is one winner of TR35@Singapore 2012 by MIT Technology Review.
+He also received the Young Scientist Award 2012 by Singapore National Academy of Sciences.
+He was listed as a Highly Cited Researcher in 2014, 2015, 2016 & 2017 by Thomson Reuters.
 Currently, he is an Associate Editor for Science Advances. |

 To learn most updated information about David, please visit his personal page: http://www.ntu.edu.sg/home/xwlou/

 |Nanomaterials for High-performance Lithium-ion Batteries and supercapacitors, Hollow nanostructures, photocatalysis, electrocatalysis|